aws-samples/alphafold-protein-structure-prediction-with-frontend-app/README.md

 pcluster create-cluster --cluster-name hpccluster --cluster-configuration provisioning/hpc/alphafold2/config/config.yml
 ```

-- You can check the cluster creation status from the following command.
+- You can check the cluster creation status using the following command.

 ```sh
 pcluster list-clusters